Welcome to the Tek-Gnostic Hindu Center

 - Mahabharata 5,1517

-Hinduism is a religious tradition of Indian origin.
-Hindus themselves prefer to use the Sanskrit term sanātana dharma for their religious tradition.
-Sanātana dharma is often translated into English as “eternal tradition” or “eternal religion” but the translation of dharma as “tradition” or “religion” gives an extremely limited, even mistaken, sense of the word.
+Hinduism is a religious tradition that originated on the Indian subcontinent.
+Hindus themselves prefer to use the Sanskrit term Sanātana Dharma for their religious tradition.
+Sanātana Dharma is often translated into English as “eternal tradition” or “eternal religion” but the translation of dharma as “tradition” or “religion” gives an extremely limited, even mistaken, sense of the word.
 Dharma has many meanings in Sanskrit, the sacred language of Hindu scripture, including “moral order,” “duty,” and “right action.”

 Dharma is an all-important concept for Hindus.
 In addition to tradition and moral order, it also signifies the path of knowledge and correct action.
-Because of Hinduism’s emphasis on living in accordance with dharma, anyone who is striving for spiritual knowledge and seeking the right course of ethical action is, in the broadest sense, a follower of sanātana dharma.
+Because of Hinduism’s emphasis on living in accordance with Dharma, anyone who is striving for spiritual knowledge and seeking the right course of ethical action is, in the broadest sense, a follower of Sanātana Dharma.
+Within the context of Hinduism, Dharma refers to one's personal obligations, calling and duties, and a Hindu's Dharma is affected by the person's age, caste, class, occupation, and gender.
+In modern Indian languages it can refer simply to a person's religion, depending on the context.

 Trimurti - The Hindu Trinity